Bunk beds are an excellent space-saving option for families. They’re also great for kids who have frequent sleepovers with their besties.

 If you’re after a basic bunk bed, but also want the safety of a staircase to the upper bunk, take a look at the Harper & Bright trundle bed.

 There is a four-step staircase which can be placed at whichever end of the bunk bed you prefer.
-The staircase has a safety rail on both sides and also has drawers for storage in the top three stairs.
+The staircase has a safety rail on both sides and has drawers for storage in the top three stairs.
 For safety reasons, the bottom stair does not have a drawer.

 This bunk bed comes with a matching trundle bed for sleepovers and visitors.
 The castors can be removed to stop the trundle from moving back and forth when being used.
 Neither the two main bunks nor the trundle bed comes with a mattress.